-For years IT understood itself as strictly a support service that responds to, instead of enacts, innovative change.
+For years IT has understood itself as strictly a support service that responds to, instead of enacts, innovative change.
 In the future, IT leaders will face a host of multi-dimensional challenges as global business increases in technological complexity.
-Some of the challenges include harnessing mobilization and employees’ use of social media for business, developing both employee- and customer-facing business applications, streamlined analysis of big data, increased adoption of virtualized servers and storage, and streamlining cloud support, to name a few.
+Some of the challenges include harnessing mobilization and employees' use of social media for business, developing both employee- and customer-facing business applications, streamlined analysis of big data, increased adoption of virtualized servers and storage, and streamlining cloud support, to name a few.

 A number of analysts believe that the nut-and-bolts programming and easy to document support jobs will go to third-party providers outside the U.S. In its wake will be a need for IT workers with versatile skill sets not normally found within IT.
 Abilities such as project management (for intricate, multi-tiered IT projects), public speaking (for interfacing both with corporate business and clients), and mathematical expertise (for engineering and development tasks) are just some of the IT skills that will be in demand in the near future.